Jason-Skillman/State-Machine-Callback/README.md

 # State-Machine-Callback
 Adds a start and end callback to a state in the animator.
-Can be used to track when a animation state has started and ended.
+Can be used to track when an animation state has started and ended.

 ## How to install